Sandra-Oluchi/IMPACT-OF-HEALTH-INSURANCE-REIMBURSEMENT-ON-PHARMACY-PROFITABILITY/README.md

 # IMPACT-OF-HEALTH-INSURANCE-REIMBURSEMENT-ON-PHARMACY-PROFITABILITY

 # 1. Project Overview
-This project analyzes the impact of National Health Insurance Scheme (NHIS) reimbursements on pharmacy profitability at the Federal Medical Center.
+This project analyzes the impact of  Health Insurance Scheme (NHIS) reimbursements on pharmacy profitability at the Federal Medical Center.
-The goal was to evaluate whether NHIS cost structures cover operational costs and ensure financial sustainability. while still maintaining affordable patient access to essential medicines.
+The goal was to evaluate whether Health insurance cost structures cover operational costs and ensure financial sustainability. while still maintaining affordable patient access to essential medicines.